 - Favorite Gift Cards

-Smart Phones: The "Mom & Dad Are Amazing" Gift
+Smart Phones: The "Mom and Dad Are Amazing" Gift

-Smart phones are the springs from which all teen activities flow.
-A smart phone is the ultimate 13th birthday, bat mitzvah, or eighth grade graduation gift.
+Smartphones are the springs from which all teen activities flow.
+As such, a smartphone is the ultimate 13th birthday, bat mitzvah, or eighth-grade graduation gift.
 The camera, video, texting, music, infinite apps, web browsing, instant social networking, and, yes, even telephone functions combine to create one seriously awesome device (from the point of view of someone still shocked that the internal workings of our old Mac SE from the early 1990s wouldn't be fit for a wristwatch anymore).

 Plus, you can still find deals.
 Good deals are available for these cell phones, including unlimited texting and affordable data packages.

-While kids will say they want an iPhone, any smart phone will make them happy.
-The iPhone 6 is currently the latest (for a nano-second) incarnation in the iPhone line, which makes a new iPhone of the old sort immediately cheaper.
+While kids may say they want an iPhone, any smartphone will make them happy.
+Older iPhones are always cheaper than the newest model (even brand new).
 However, Android phones are equally acceptable gifts.
 Just don't purchase your teen a Blackberry or Windows phone (because you may find that they don't offer the options, apps, or the support she wants).